Michigan QB McCarthy focused on Rose Bowl, Wolverines’ title hopes, not his potential NFL future

 “Everything is great in terms of ankles, knees, head, shoulders,” he said.

-Even though Michigan went unbeaten in the regular season for a third straight year, McCarthy and the Wolverines were not firing on all cylinders down the stretch.
+Even though Michigan went unbeaten in the regular season for a second straight year, McCarthy and the Wolverines were not firing on all cylinders down the stretch.

 McCarthy had 137 yards on 37 carries and three touchdowns in his first nine games.
 In his past four, he has 9 yards on 20 carries and no TDs.